 VR is a technology that creates an immersive environment in which the user can interact with the virtual world as if they were in it physically.
 Learning in this environment has many advantages:

 - Safety.
 Learning in a virtual reality environment avoids the risks and dangers associated with the real world.
 This is especially important in areas where danger to life and health is a real threat.

 - Interactivity.
 The VR environment allows users to interact with objects and situations they may encounter in the workplace.
 This makes training more effective because the user can apply what he or she has learned in practice.

-Some companies have long used VR technology to train their employees.
+Some companies have long used this technology to train their employees.
 One of the first was Walmart, which used the VR environment to train its employees how to react properly in case of a fire in the store.
 The results were impressive – employees who were trained in the VR environment performed better on knowledge tests and performed the necessary actions in fire situations more quickly and efficiently.